freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-position: absolute
+`position: absolute`

 ---

-position: relative
+`position: relative`

 ---

-display: block
+`display: block`

 #### --answer--

-position: fixed
+`position: fixed`

 ### --question--

 #### --text--

-If an element has position: absolute, to what is it positioned by default ?
+If an element has `position: absolute`, to what is it positioned by default ?

 #### --distractors--

-The closest ancestor with the attribute position: fixed
+The closest ancestor with the attribute `position: fixed`

 ---

-The closest ancestor that has position: absolute
+The closest ancestor that has `position: absolute`

 ---

-The body element
+The `<body>` element

 #### --answer--

-The closest ancestor that has position: relative
+The closest ancestor that has `position: relative`

 ### --question--